 Why decorate with sprinkles when you have petals?
 There are so many scrumptious and zesty edible flowers out there to try.
 Check out this guide on how to grow edible flowers and which ones are my favourite to include in cooking, cake decorating, or simply because they are just too pretty not to have!

 Who doesn’t love to get a beautiful bouquet of blooms or gaze upon a field of wildflowers?
-A flower’s sole purpose is to be pretty; they need to attract pollinators in order to produce seeds.
-Not only do they beautify your garden, they can also bring aesthetics and add an exotic flavor to your meals.
+A flower’s main job is to be pretty—they need to attract pollinators in order to produce seeds.
+Not only do they beautify your garden, but they can also add aesthetics and exotic flavours to your meals.

 - Only eat flowers that were grown organically.
 Many plants you purchase from retailers have been sprayed with pesticides.

 - Thoroughly wash all flowers before you consume them.
 You can see my method of washing fruits, veggies, and flowers here.

 - For most flowers, only consume the petals.